ocaml/opam/doc/pages/FAQ.md

 #### 🐫  What changes does opam do to my filesystem?

-opam is designed to be run strictly as user (non-root), and apart for the explicit options provided during `opam init`, only writes within `~/.opam` (and `/tmp`).
+opam is designed to be run strictly as user (non-root), and except for the explicit options provided during `opam init`, opam only writes within `~/.opam` (and `/tmp`).
 This directory — the default "opam root" — contains configuration, various internal data, a cache of downloaded archives, and your OCaml installations.